campuscode/rails-guides-pt-BR/pt-BR/active_record_encryption.md

 To ease migrations of unencrypted data, the library includes the option `config.active_record.encryption.support_unencrypted_data`.
 When set to `true`:

-* Trying to read encrypted attributes that are not encrypted will work normally, without raising any error
+* Trying to read encrypted attributes that are not encrypted will work normally, without raising any error.
 * Queries with deterministically-encrypted attributes will include the "clear text" version of them to support finding both encrypted and unencrypted content.
 You need to set `config.active_record.encryption.extend_queries = true` to enable this.

 **This option is meant to be used during transition periods** while clear data and encrypted data must coexist.
 Both are set to `false` by default, which is the recommended goal for any application: errors will be raised when working with unencrypted data.